joejknowles/battleships_3/README.md

 #User stories#

-As a player
+As a player<br>
-So that I can have a game
+So that I can have a game;
-I would like there to be a grid
+I would like there to be a grid;

-As a player
+As a player;
-So that I can prepare for the game
+So that I can prepare for the game;
-I would like to place a ship in a board location
+I would like to place a ship in a board location;

-As a player
+As a player;
-So that I can play a more interesting game
+So that I can play a more interesting game;
-I would like to have a range of ship sizes to choose from
+I would like to have a range of ship sizes to choose from;

-As a player
+As a player;
-So that I can create a layout of ships to fox my opponent I would like to be able to choose the directions my ships face in
+So that I can create a layout of ships to fox my opponent;
+I would like to be able to choose the directions my ships face in

 As a player